 The mention of a serial entrepreneur who founded a highly successful vodka brand could call to mind images of your typical city slicker

 John and Liz Chittock run a lush property in Southland, producing quality beef, lamb and venison for Silver Fern Farms.
-The couple teach young people how to work the land and share a wealth of experience training dogs.
+The couple teaches young people how to work the land and shares a wealth of experience training dogs.

 There are milky-grey skies hanging over Jeff Farm, just outside Gore, as we arrive on a winter's Thursday.
 The sun is low and snow hugs the Old Man Range off in the distance, but the welcome from managers John and Liz Chittock —suppliers of beef, lamb and venison to Silver Fern Farms — is warm.

 The Chittocks have run this lush property for the past 16 years, and they chatter enthusiastically as John, shepherd's crook in hand and his trusty working dogs by his side, points out the boundaries of the rolling green hills of the immaculate farm.
 This property, which has supplied animals to Silver Fern Farms for many years, is at the mercy of the often bitter weather on Old Coach Road, the link between Mataura and Clinton, but is nonetheless a bastion of good practice: fine animals, well-schooled dogs and a training ground for young farmers from throughout the South Island.

 Jeff Farm is like no other.

 In 1952, owner Edmund Jeff, having no family to pass his property to, made the philanthropic decision to pledge it to the Salvation Army — with instructions that it would be used to train underprivileged youth.
 On Jeff's death in June 1954, the Salvation Army took possession of 1900 hectares, 3315 sheep and 100 cows.